 Phyllosticta Symptoms in Prickly Pears

-The disease starts out with dark, almost black, irregularly circular lesions which that in size from 1 to 2 inches in diameter.
-Tiny reproductive structures, called pycnidia, produce the dark color.
-These produce and release the spores which can infect other plants.
+The disease starts out with dark, almost black, irregularly circular lesions which range in size from 1 to 2 inches (2.5-5 cm.) in diameter.
+Tiny reproductive structures, called pycnidia, produce a dark color.
+These produce and release spores that can infect other plants.
 As conditions change, the spots will fall out of the cactus and the area will callus over, leaving scars on the pads.
 No serious damage is done, provided the weather conditions transition to warm and dry.

 Phyllostica Control in Cactus

 For the most part, prickly pear leaf spot does not harm the plants, but it is contagious, and it does damage young pads the most.
 Lower pads are the most severely affected, as these are close to the ground.
 The spores spread through wind or splashing activity.

 The disease is active during the rainy season and where humidity is high.
 Once the weather changes to dry conditions, the fungus becomes inactive and falls out of the plant tissue.
 Severely affected tissue can develop many lesions, making way for the introduction of other pathogens and insects which can cause more damage than prickly pear leaf spot.

 Experts do not recommend fungicide or any other treatment for Phyllosticta fungus.
 This is probably due to the fact that the fungus is short-acting and weather conditions usually improve, deactivating the disease.
 Additionally, the fungus doesn’t appear to impair the plant in most cases.